4trastos/Embedded-Linux-Scripting-Bootcamp/README.md

 Want to help?

-* Contribute new blocks or improve existing tests
+* Contribute new blocks or improve test scripts
 * Suggest new exercises or report bugs in [Issues](https://github.com/youruser/embedded-linux-scripts/issues)

 ---